mchalapuk/mdl-compat/README.md

 # Make Material Design Lite work on iPhone and iPad

 [MDL](http://www.getmdl.io) is a fine alternative for [Twitter Bootstrap](http://getbootstrap.com/).
-Unfortunately, it is compatible only with browsers that implement [HTML 5]( http://www.w3.org/html/wg/drafts/html/master/), which makes it ususable for most commercial projects.
-This project aims to make MDL compatible with older browsers, espacially with browsers with browsers on iPhones and iPads.
+Unfortunately, it is compatible only with browsers that implement [HTML5]( http://www.w3.org/html/wg/drafts/html/master/), which makes it ususable in most commercial projects.
+This package aims to make MDL compatible with older browsers, espacially with Safari on iPhone and iPad.

 Package contains: